wchrisjohnson/osx-bootstrap/README.md

 # Overview
 This repository contains the Ansible playbooks necessary to install and configure the machines I manage.
-There are numerous ways to use Ansible to orchestrate the installation of stuff; this is one approach.
+Ansible offers a multitude of ways to orchestrate an installation; this is my approach.

-My approach is influenced heavily by superlumic; I may end up just using his stuff fully.
+What I've done is heavily influenced by superlumic; I may end up just using his stuff fully.
 For now, I wanted to try to do it as simply as possible.

-# Prepare the mac
+# Preparation
 1. Install 1Password from the Apple Store; sync with iCloud.
 2. Install work related SSH keys from 1Password.
 	- copy files from 1Password to ~/.ssh